TangibleInc/loops-and-logic-docs/docs/develop/020 - template-system/016 - HTML.md

 - Case-sensitive tag names: a typical HTML parser converts all tag names to upper/lowercase, but we need that information

-- Attributes without value, in the order that they were defined: most parsers do not maintain the order but we need that information, especially for the If tag
+- Attributes without value, in the order that they were defined: most parsers do not maintain the order but we need that information, especially the If tag.

-#

 # HTML